natearn/anyon-shopping-cart/README.md

 Some project organization decision were made by create-react-app (like the flat `src` directory).

+For more information about my process, take a look at the commit log!

 ## Usage

 I haven't really looked at deployment procedures from create-react-app, so I'm hoping that you're familiar with the tool.